zejji/DotnetLibrariesList/README.md

 # Compile-time Dependency Injection

 ASP.NET Core has built-in [dependency injection feature](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0) which is sufficient for most use-cases.
-However, the following source generator libraries promise increased performance:
+However, the following source generator libraries promise increased performance.

+Sadly, owing to the design of ASP.NET Core, it is not yet possible to fully integrate compile-time libraries and thereby fully replace the built-in runtime dependency injection mechanics:

 ### Recommended